MCFpy/mcf/docs/source/getting_started.rst

     print(alloc_train_df)

-Next, we can use the :py:meth:`~optpolicy_functions.OptimalPolicy.evaluate` method to evaluate this allocation rule.
+Next, we can use the :py:meth:`~optpolicy_main.OptimalPolicy.evaluate` method to evaluate this allocation rule.
 This will return a dictionary holding the results of the evaluation.
 As a side-effect, the DataFrame with the optimal allocation is augmented with columns that contain the observed treatment and a random allocation of treatments.

 .. code-block:: python